 The epidermis forms an undulating appearance, with intermittent regular protrusions of the epidermis layer (rete ridges or pegs) into the upper layers of the underlying dermis.
 In some areas of the body such as the palms and soles, the rete pegs are less pronounced.
-The pillars of dermis next to the rete pegs form the rete ridges.
+The pillars of dermis next to the dermal papillae form the rete ridges.
 The small area of epidermis between rete pegs is called the suprapapillary plate.

 The keratinocytes become more mature or differentiated and accumulate keratin as they move outwards.
 They eventually fall or rub off.
 They form four distinct layers, described in the table below from the most superficial to the deepest.